30 Degree Angle Roof Pitch

 • Framing: Stronger, more closely spaced rafters or trusses are essential to handle the increased load from snow, wind, and the weight of the roofing materials.
 Proper engineering and structural calculations are crucial to ensure stability and prevent sagging.

-• Sheathing: The sheathing, the layer that goes on top of the rafters, needs to be robust enough to support the roofing material and withstand the stresses caused by the slope.
+• Sheathing: The sheathing, the layer that goes on top of the rafters, needs to be dependable enough to support the roofing material and withstand the stresses caused by the slope.
 Plywood or oriented strand board (OSB) are commonly used sheathing materials.

 • Roofing Materials: A wide range of roofing materials can be used, but the choice needs to consider the pitch.
 Shingles, tiles, metal roofing, and even membrane roofing systems can work well with a 30-degree pitch, though some materials might be better suited than others.